ahaborte918/vpn/README.md

 </p>
 <p>

 Now scroll down the and select the “Downloads" tab.
-Here we will choose which OS we want to download our VPN.
-In our case “Windows” is the correct one (as shown in EXAMPLE 4B).
-Once the download completes the application is now installed so we will log in using the credentials created to set up the free account.
+Here we can choose which operating system we want to download the VPN on.
+In our case we will use Windows to download it (as shown in EXAMPLE 4B).
+Once the download completes the application is now installed.

 </p>
 <br />